by-student-2017/skprogs-v.0.2.1/README.rst

 Future plans
 =======
-- I plan to automate the fitting.
-However, since I don't fully understand the skprogs code, I'm confused about how to automate it to fit physically.
-This is because if you use scipy's Nelder–Mead method to fit without thinking, there is a possibility that the fit may not be physically correct.
-Nelder-Mead and other methods failed because there were many parameters that did not change.
-- I plan to automate the fit only after extensive manual exploration.
 - Create training data with QE.
 This is because the accuracy of QE is sufficiently guaranteed by the delta-factor.
 This was because I didn't have the budget, and although I contacted the developer, I was unable to purchase VASP for academic purposes.
 In my environment, I would not create training data with VASP.